 THE ADAM J. BERRY MEMORIAL FUND The Adam J Berry Memorial Fund was established in the memory of a young Australian scientist and is comanaged on behalf of the Berry family by the Academy and the Foundation of the National Institutes of Health in the USA.
 The Fund is intended to support one early-career Australian researcher to work in the USA at an institute of the National Institutes of Health (NIH) each year.
 In addition to gaining valuable experience for themselves, the researchers are expected to make a contribution to the research program of the institute they are visiting.
+2016 Ms Breanne Hobden School of Medicine and Public Health The University of Newcastle Ms Breanne Hobden from the University of Newcastle is the recipient of the Adam J Berry Memorial Fund award for 2016.
+The award will assist Ms Hobden to undertake research on the impact, treatment and outcomes of alcohol use disorder and depression, at the National Institute of Alcohol Abuse and Alcoholism/National Institute on Drug Abuse, for 6 weeks in June.

-2015 Ms Amy Loughman Melbourne School of Psychological Sciences The University of Melbourne The 2015 recipient of the Adam J Berry Memorial Fund award is Ms Loughman from The University of Melbourne.
-Ms Loughman will visit the National Institute of Mental Health (NIMH) for 13 weeks from mid-September 2015 and will work with Dr Kathleen Merikangas to develop public health interventions, strengthened by obtaining direct experience in the behavioural program to stabilize biorhythms of sleep, eating, activitiy and fluid intake in youth with migrane and/or mood disorders.
+2015 Ms Amy Loughman Melbourne School of Psychological Sciences The University of Melbourne The 2015 recipient of the Adam J Berry Memorial Fund award was Ms Loughman from The University of Melbourne.
+Ms Loughman visited the National Institute of Mental Health (NIMH) for 13 weeks from mid-September 2015 and worked with Dr Kathleen Merikangas to develop public health interventions, strengthened by obtaining direct experience in the behavioural program to stabilize biorhythms of sleep, eating, activitiy and fluid intake in youth with migrane and/or mood disorders.